AKS3311/simple-calculator/README.md

 -Main.py: Runs the program.

-NOTE:- Install sympy, numpy and matplotlib  for the calculator to work
+NOTE:- Install sympy, numpy, requests and matplotlib  for the calculator to work